 2021-to 2022 Reader in Digital Culture and Society, King’s College London

-2020-to date Deputy Head of the Department of Digital Humanities, King’s College London
+2019-to 2022 Deputy Head of the Department of Digital Humanities, King’s College London

 2018-to 2021 Senior Lecturer in Digital Society at the Department of Digital Humanities, King’s College London